sujal286/NETFLIX/README.md

 # NETFLIX
-Netflix-cline using css and html.
+Netflix-clone using css and html.